u20n/u20n.github.io/posts/grav.md

 [^trustme]: (Source: Trust me bro)
 [^theysay]: *I don't know that, but I assume that it's the conclusion that others have also come to.*
-[^slip]: Given that the threshold is being set and then ignored for one body each iteration, as the set of $N_x$ decreases, so does the legitimacy of the threshold.
-For enough bodies that have been excluded, the entirety of $N_x$ will either be empty or a subset of $F_x$.
-This could be solved by setting a hard limit on how many former $N_x$ bodies can populate $F_x$, but then you may as well just lower the threshold enough to consider those bodies in $F_x$ originally.
 [^smol]: This can also be considered the index of any $b$; given that $F_x$ is sorted.
 [^notation]: This notation is pretty spooky; essentially that there exists $\gt1$ of $x$ for all $x : F_x$.
 [^eventually]: This is a little misleading; if the relational force is the same across the entire system, nothing will ever move out of the *perfect* sequence in any substantial way without external force.